 Voices for Georgia’s Children aims to look at the needs of the whole child and to support children in all aspects of their development.
-Their work is strongly aligned with the Campaign’s common agenda that recognizes the developmental needs of children as well as the need to keep them safe, offer support, and help them navigate complex environments or barriers that may arise in their learning experiences.
+Their work is strongly aligned with the Campaign’s four-pillar framework that recognizes the developmental needs of children as well as the need to keep them safe, offer support, and help them navigate complex environments or barriers that may arise in their learning experiences.

 Voices believes all children have the ability to succeed if they have access to healthy development, quality education, a positive learning climate, and support for social, emotional, or learning challenges.
-The common agenda highlights the need for an integrated system and reinforcing objectives that start with children and meet them where they are.
+The four-pillar framework highlights the need for an integrated system and reinforcing objectives that start with children and meet them where they are.

 Voices promotes Language Nutrition through support of policies that foster broad access to early childhood education and development, which is one of the important ways they can promote early brain development.
 They are part of the Department of Public Health’s Braintrust for Babies Advisory Council that’s dedicated to ensuring

 Voices has taken an active role in policy discussions regarding positive learning climates by offering evidence-based solutions for school-based behavioral health, discipline, and funding to support widespread use of multi-tiered systems of support and Positive Behavioral Interventions and Supports (PBIS) in Georgia schools as a strategy for ensuring all children benefit from positive learning climates.

 Voices also plays an active role in promoting quality out-of-school-time programming through the Georgia Statewide Afterschool Network (GSAN).
 GSAN increases access to an important source of supplementary education and helps prevent summer learning loss.
 They disseminate statewide quality standards for out-of-school-time programs that reduce summer learning loss and behavioral challenges.
 They also seek to influence federal policies in areas such as child nutrition and education that significantly impact the resources available for Georgia’s learners.